RNA-FRETools/MASH-FRET/docs/video-processing/panels/panel-plot.md

 # Plot
 {: .no_toc }

-Plot is the first panel module Video processing.
+Plot is the first panel of module Video processing.

-Use this panel to set the appearance and units in the [Visualization area](area-visualization.html).
+Use this panel to set the appearance and pixel intensity units in the [Visualization area](area-visualization.html).

 <a class="plain" href="../../assets/images/gui/VP-panel-plot.png"><img src="../../assets/images/gui/VP-panel-plot.png" style="max-width: 130px;"/></a>